asqbtcupid/unreal.lua/readme.md

 ## Featrue

 1.Lua Hot Reload, You can change the lua logic during game running.This is my another repositery about lua hot reload:[luahotupdate](https://github.com/asqbtcupid/lua_hotupdate).you can try it in demo_firstperson, you can change the luacharacter.lua's function code and see what happen.You can try demo_shootergame too.
+## Finally
+All my work are base on the official plugin ScriptPlugin.https://forums.unrealengine.com/showthread.php?3958-Scripting-Language-extensions-via-plugins